actalley/WinBQN/README.md

 Native builds currently error on repl input.
 It is possible to run `.bqn` files via `-f`, however they must have Unix line endings (for now). `UTF-8` console output has not been addressed.
 No `•FFI`, `•SH`, or `cbqn.dll` yet.
 Early days.

-Old MSYS2 and Cywin builds are still available in [Releases](https://github.com/actalley/WinBQN/releases), but there will be no new versions.
+Old MSYS2 and Cygwin builds are still available in [Releases](https://github.com/actalley/WinBQN/releases), but there will be no new versions.

 ## Short(ish) Term Goals
 - [x] Produce native builds with no Cygwin/MSYS2 dependencies